How To Regrow Green Onions In Water And Move Them Into Hydroponics

 Woman leaning over an apartment kitchen counter holding a small jar with green onion roots submerged in water and tall green shoots growing from the tops

-Finding out how to regrow green onions hydroponics is the most rewarding way to start your indoor apartment garden.
-You buy a bunch from the grocery store, use the green tops for dinner, and then save the leftover white roots.
-Next, you place them in water to start an endless supply of fresh scallions.
-You never have to buy them again.
+Finding out how to regrow green onions hydroponics style is the most rewarding way to start your indoor apartment garden.
+You buy a bunch from the grocery store, use the green tops for dinner, then save the leftover white roots.
+Next you stand them in water, and before long you have an endless supply of fresh scallions.
+So you never have to buy them again.
 I started doing this three years ago on a tiny kitchen windowsill.
-It changed how I viewed food waste.
-Now I will show you how to sprout them in plain tap water and upgrade them to a robust indoor system.
+Since then it has changed how I think about food waste.
+So now I will show you how to sprout them in plain tap water and move them into a proper indoor system.

-Learning this process builds a foundation for all indoor gardening.
-You get to watch root development up close.
+Learning this process also builds a foundation for all indoor gardening.
+You get to watch root development up close, too.
 Because of this, you learn how plants respond to water levels and light changes in real time.
 Grab a jar from your recycling bin, and we will build your first zero-waste setup today.

 🧅 How to Regrow Green Onions Hydroponics in Three Simple Phases